turikhay/MapModCompanion/tests_e2e/README.md

 ## Why?

 I wanted to verify if the plugin actually works on all Minecraft versions we claim it supports.
-Setting up 30+ Paper, Bungeecord and Velocity instances manually was just too much work for me.
+Setting up 30+ Paper, BungeeCord and Velocity instances manually was just too much work for me.

 ## How?